-If you do not get an email back you could then try contacting them by telephone.
-It is polite and shows initiative that your organisation is doing its best to comply with the new regulations and also its not a bad way to maybe ignite new business.
+If you do not get an email back you could try contacting them by telephone.
+It is polite and shows initiative that your organisation is doing its best to comply with the new regulations (it’s also a good way to ignite new business).

-7. Make sure historical forms submissions that were stored in your online database, CMS or CRM is tidy
+7. Make sure historical forms submissions that were stored in your online database, CMS or CRM, are tidy.

-If you want to appear really thorough you should go through and remove redundant data. you should ideally not keep usernames and passwords in old emails, including those who sent you those and you have responded.
+If you want to appear thorough you should go through and remove redundant data.
+Ideally, don’t keep usernames and passwords in old emails.

-Ideally you may need to make sure any private data are secured in one place, one CRM or CMS.
-Whether this be a database or spreadsheet, or a outlook contact folder or other.
+Furthermore, you need to make sure any private data is secured in one place, on CRM or CMS.
+This is regardless whether this be a database or spreadsheet, an outlook contact folder or otherwise.

-Migrate any private data in your emails (sent items, inbox, drafts, deleted items), post-it notes, printed documents, in your emails by searching for keywords such as, “Password”, “PWS”, “PSWD”, “Login”, “User” etc this will help.
+Migrate any private data in your emails (sent items, inbox, drafts, deleted items, post-it notes, printed documents) by searching for keywords such as, “Password”, “PWS”, “PSWD”, “Login”, “User” etc.

-Then drag these emails to a new folder called “GDPR”, or “data to sort”
+Drag these emails to a new folder called “GDPR”, or “data to sort”.